paulofelipefeitosa/prebaking-middleware-2020/function-startup/README.md

 ### Markdown Vanilla

-Now you can execute the `Function Start-up Markdown Vanilla` experiment using the following commands:
+First, we should execute the `Function Start-up Markdown Vanilla` experiment using the following commands:
 ``` shell script
 # cd serverless-handlers